Anne-Dionido/tinyapp/README.md

+# TinyApp Project

+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Developed by Anne Dionido during the course of Lighthouse Labs' Web Development Bootcamp.
+Copright disclaimer: parts of the code was provided by Lighthouse Labs.

+## Final Product

+!["Screenshot of URLs page"]
+!["Screenshot of Login page"]
+!["Screenshot of Register page"]

-Dependencies
+## Dependencies

-1. Node.js
+- Node.js
-2. Express
+- Express
-3. EJS
+- EJS
-4. bcryptjs
+- bcryptjs
-5. cookie-session
+- cookie-session

-Getting Started
+## Getting Started

-Install all dependencies (using the npm install command).
+- Install all dependencies (using the `npm install` command).

-Run the development web server using the node express_server.js command.
+- Run the development web server using the `node express_server.js` command.